klaytn/kips/KIPs/kip-2.md

 ## Backwards Compatibility
 <!-- All KIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The KIP must explain how the author proposes to deal with these incompatibilities.
 KIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 The authors should answer the question: "Does this KIP require a hard fork?" -->
+Klaytn keystore format v4 has a field `keyring` while keystore v3 has a field `crypto` to securely store private keys.
-Keystore v3 should also be supported along with the Klaytn keystore format.
+This means v4 is not compatible with v3, hence keystore v3 should also be supported along with the Klaytn keystore format.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for KIPs that are affecting consensus changes.
 Other KIPs can choose to include links to test cases if applicable.-->